SeedDMS/go-cupsbackend/README.md

     \*cupsFilter:    "application/vnd.cups-pdf 0 -"

-which tells cups that application/vnd.cups-pdf can be send straight to seeddms.
-Without that line cups expects seeddms to be a postscript printer and runs the filter pdftops before passing the output to the backend.
+which tells cups that application/vnd.cups-pdf can be send straight to SeedDMS.
+Without that line cups expects SeedDMS to be a postscript printer and runs the filter pdftops before passing the output to the backend.
 In that case `FINAL_CONTENT_TYPE` will be set to application/vnd.cups-postscript and the backend will convert it back